There are three main reasons why you would want to get into astrophotography.

 Eyepiece Projection Astrophotography

 While it’s similar to the afocal methid, this is achieved by using a special adapter that projects the light from the eyepiece directly into a DSLR’s sensor.
-This is a method done for high magnification lunar and planetary shots.
+This is a method mostly done for high magnification shots of the moon, planets, and double stars – so steady air will be needed!

 NEVER STOP SHOOTING!